Will and Isla carefully chop through mountains of cabbage.

 “In the old days,” Vinny says, “people made their own sauerkraut so they would have veggies to eat during the long winters.Your great grandpappy was a sauerkraut-maker extraordinaire.
 People came from all over to buy his home-made kraut.
 Now, we just go to the deli.
 It comes in jars or cans, too, at the grocery store.
 I like the Polish kind best myself.
 It’s good to keep the old ways alive.
 Keep chopping!”

-“Val-dera-ha-ha-ha-ha-ha,” sings Will at the top of his lungs.
+“Val deree, val derah, val deree, val der-ha-ha-ha-ha-ha,” sing Will and Vinny at the top of their lungs.
 Isla just hums, too busy chopping to get involved with words.

 Today we know that the old ways were healthy ways.
 Sauerkraut is what you get after cabbage is well salted and allowed to rest for a few weeks in a crock, closed off from air.
 Salt pulls water from the cabbage to make a brine.
 The little bugs that thrive in this environment are good bacteria.
 They make the brine acidic, in a process called fermentation.

-Many people think the healthy bacteria protect us by keeping inflammation in check, reducing allergies, and preventing constipation.
-But the science is still young.
-To be on the safe side, many nutritionists recommend two servings of probiotic foods a day.
+Many people think the healthy bacteria protect us by keeping inflammation in check, reducing allergies, preventing constipation, and boosting our brain power.
+The science is still young.
+But to be safe many nutritionists recommend two servings of probiotic foods a day.

 Probiotics are found in fermented foods… like pickles, yogurt, kefir, buttermilk, and, of course, sauerkraut.
 You can also get probiotics in supplements.
 But unless you’re taking antibiotics, which wipe out the good bugs along with the bad ones, it’s best to rely on real food for your probiotics.